auditOne/documentation/markdowns/Importance_of_choosing_the_right_validator.md

 ## Protocol developer validators

-In addition to offering staking services, protocol developer validators support the development of and actively contribute code to the networks they support.
+In addition to offering staking services, protocol developer validators help the development of and actively contribute code to the networks they support.
 A big advantage of these validators is that they normally have a lot of knowledge about the networks they support as they are actively involved in development of it.
 That is why a part of all staking fees are reinvested in the devellopment of the network.

 A potential disadvantage of these validators is that they often support only a limited number of networks due to the time and resources required to be so heavily involved in these networks.